You are hereHome >

 - Throw away packaging after purchase.
 Children can suffocate on thin plastic bags, or choke on peanut-style packaging.
 2

 - Avoid choking hazards.
-Children three years of age and younger should only play with toy parts larger than the opening of a toilet paper tube.3 Never give pieces of broken balloons or small balls to young children—balls for children under six must be larger than 1.75” in diameter.
+Children three years of age and younger should only play with toy parts larger than the opening of a toilet paper roll.3 Never give balloons or small balls to young children—balls for children under six must be larger than 1.75” in diameter.
 Children should not play with toys that run on watch-sized “button” batteries, because they also present the risk of choking and fatal internal injury (from battery acid).4

 - Don't allow children to play with magnet toys.
 When swallowed, high-powered magnets attract to each other inside of the digestive tract, causing ulcerations, bowel blockage, and severe infection.
 Most injuries involve young children, but injuries to teens have also been reported.
 Powerful earth magnets intended for use by adults, such as those in office supplies, pain relief products, and office desk toys, should also be kept away from children.5

 - If it sounds too loud, it probably is.
 Some toys produce sound at levels equivalent to a lawnmower, which is loud enough to cause permanent hearing loss.
 Listen to new toys when purchasing them, and be especially careful when buying cap guns, talking dolls, toy cars with horns and sirens, walkie-talkies, instruments, and toys with cranks.6